jimfulton/zodb-plone-conf-2016/index.rst

 - Provide an asynchronous API to your UI code.

-Of course, this assumes that ZODB has been ported to JS, which it hasn't. :)
+Assumes that ZODB has been ported to JS. :)

-If I were to approach this, I'd do a JS rewrite.
-I wouldn't use a Python->JS compiler.
+(I wouldn't use a Python->JS compiler.)

-In interesting post on JS databases and asynchronous APIs: http://bit.ly/2dWxRr5
+An interesting post on JS databases and asynchronous APIs: http://bit.ly/2dWxRr5

 Prefetch